Home > Country

 IMB PRC Malaysia broadcasts SITREP reports to vessels at 0000 GMT and warnings via Inmarsat C (Satellite) EGC Safety Net.
 However, vessels within some parts of the world, that are not considered at risk from piracy, will not receive these messages.

-HOLIDAYS: 1 January (New Year's Day, (Fraternidade Universal)); Carnival (47 days before easter); Good Friday; Easter; 21 April (Tiradentes (Independence Hero)); 1 May (Labour Day); 24 June (St. John); 7 September (Brazil's Independence Day); 12 October (Patroness of the Nation (Nossa Senhora Aparecida)); 2 November (All Souls Day); 15 November (Republic Day); 24 December (Christmas Eve); 25 December (Christmas Day); Nossa Senhora da Penha.
+HOLIDAYS: 1 January (New Year's Day, (Fraternidade Universal)); Good Friday; 21 April (Tiradentes (Independence Hero)); 1 May (Labour Day); 7 September (Brazil's Independence Day); 12 October (Patroness of the Nation (Nossa Senhora Aparecida)); 2 November (All Souls Day); 15 November (Republic Day); 20 November (Dia da Consciencia Negra); 25 December (Christmas Day).

 WEATHER/TIDES: The rainy season runs from November until March in the south and south east and from April until July in the north east of the country.
 Heavy rains can often disrupt infrastructure, particularly in rural areas.
 Flash floods and landslides, especially in poorer urban areas, are common during heavy rains.
 Monitor local media and follow any instructions given by the local authorities.